peterboroughchessclub/site/docs/index.md

 !!! info "When do we meet?"
-    - Thursday: 6:30pm - 11:00pm
+    - Thursday: 6:30pm - 10:30pm
     - Exceptions: We do not meet on the first Thursday of each month, instead we meet on the following Sunday at 6:00pm.
-    - Please see the calendar below
+    - Please see the 'Thursday chess' and 'Sunday chess' events in the calendar below

 ## Calendar of events